-Your customers have developed certain expectations for your company, and if your business isn’t living up to them, you could be hurting your reputation, your brand and your sales.
-Expectations aren’t only based on what you deliver, they’re based on what your competition is willing to deliver, also.
+Your customers have developed certain expectations Lives Up To the Personality for your company, and if your business isn’t living up to them, you could be hurting your reputation, your brand, and your sales.
+Setting expectations with customers only based on what you deliver, they’re based on what your competition is willing to deliver, also.

 In other words, an email that was supposed to make your customers feel better about your company should be tailored to please your target audience.
-Coupon codes, discounts or special offers that are available to no one else, often have the effect of creating just the loyalty that you desired.
-How can you make sure your business is living up to expectations?
+Coupon codes, discounts, or special offers that are available to no one else, often have the effect of creating just the loyalty that you desired.
+How can you make sure your business is living up to set expectations with customers?
 Here are some steps you can take to help develop the loyalty that we all want as business owners.

 Watch what are other businesses in your industry doing, both big and small?
 If your product is selling for a certain price and everyone else is guaranteeing that price, it becomes the customer expectation and you’d better meet it.
 Do your competitors offer free shipping?
 Are they open on Sundays?
 You get the idea.